jehillert/7-eleven-code-challenge/README.md

 - I use redux toolkits createSlice, primarily for reducers and actions.
 I manage request state using createAsyncThunk and the builder patter (addCase, matchCase)
 - Src folder is 1600-1700 lines of code (`cloc --autoconf src`).
 Coding time was about 14 hours (see [commit historoy](https://github.com/jehillert/7-eleven-code-challenge/commits/main/)).
 A couple hundred lines I pulled from my personal projects, like typography for theming.
 - The commit messages are ugly.
 I do not do that when I am working on a team;
+- My api call is not ideal.
+Large result sets take a while.
+If I had more time, I would have experimented with breaking up the individual pokemon requests into smaller batches, in combination with some sort of infinite scroll.

 https://github.com/jehillert/7-eleven-code-challenge/assets/25601296/b7b65be0-bc3d-4279-9634-81d5c19d2f00